dxpr/ckeditor5-ai-agent/README.md

 * Press cancel to stop a response stream, the stream will be terminated immediately, not wasting any tokens.

 ![image](https://github.com/dxpr/ckeditor5-ai-agent/blob/1.x/sample/images/ingest-web-content.gif)
+Video of AI Agent ingesting web content as reference material.

 ### Usage Examples